Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in

 Two key challenges emerge from this literature.
 First is the problem of measuring neighborhood-level socioeconomic outcomes \cite{kino_scoping_2021,Jean2016,Daoud2022,sakamotoScopingReviewEarth2025}.
 Most subnational impact studies have relied on satellite nighttime lights, a proxy that is better suited to capturing the effects of large-scale infrastructure than improvements in household well-being.
 Our study addresses this gap by using a novel wealth index derived from machine learning and high-resolution satellite imagery \citep{Pettersson2023}, thereby providing a more holistic view of living conditions.

 Second is the persistent challenge of causal identification.
 Development programs are not randomly assigned \cite{bediMorePrettyPicture2007}.
 While past studies have used instrumental variables or fixed-effects models, these approaches may not fully account for fine-grained confounders related to geography and the built environment.
-Our study contributes a new methodological approach to mitigate this problem: we use the satellite images themselves as control variables, which also enables new kinds of substantive insights to be gained about the assignment mechanism surrounding aid \citep{rubin1991practical,daoud_statistical_2023}---capturing what kinds of information do and do not predict aid decisions.
+Our study adapts and applies an EO–ML causal adjustment approach to further enhance identification \citep{sakamotoScopingReviewEarth2025}: we use the satellite images themselves as control variables, which also enables new kinds of substantive insights to be gained about the assignment mechanism surrounding aid \citep{rubin1991practical,daoud_statistical_2023}---capturing what kinds of information do and do not predict aid decisions.
 By conditioning on satellite images---which proxy for the maps used by aid officials in project allocation \citep{bedi2007more}---we compare treated and untreated areas with greater sensitivity, thereby enhancing the credibility of our causal estimates and addressing limitations in prior literature \citep{Easterly2005}.
 In this way, we can more robustly identify causal impacts of aid interventions while controlling for and explicitly characterizing the funder targeting strategies.